lp177/afpConnect/README.md

 source /Volumes/myMountName/.start.sh
 ```

+In following examples i use the eval shell commande for resolve HOLD_HOME path because it can change in my case frequently, but if you have a fixe path, please delete him.

+Dont forget to edit MOUNT variable with your proper path

 ### On server home .start.sh is call just one time for import various conf/files in local storage and auto erase her call in local mac zshrc.
 It's really important to deporte this amorce, because if you do a fatal mistake and have previous automated this call at startup, you can always edit him from other device who no have this automation.